Honors Level Coursework

 Overview & Background

-In response to the field requesting updated guidance and to address current standards and instructional best practices, the State Board of Education amended its Course for Credit policy CCRE-001, in July of 2023, to include a definition of honors level courses and a review of courses based on the adopted Honors Level Course Guide.
+In response to the field requesting updated guidance and to address current standards and instructional best practices, the State Board of Education amended its Course for Credit policy found in CCRE-001, in July of 2023, to include a definition and a review of honors level courses every three years based on the adopted Honors Level Course Guide.
 The Honors Level Course Guide will better support Public School Units (PSUs) in the development, implementation, and evaluation of honors level courses.
-Full implementation of this policy is expected by the end of the 2024-2025 school year.
+Full policy implementation of this policy was expected by December of 2025.

 What Makes an Honors Level Course Honors?